SMTG-Bham/ag2se-anti-pbcl2-paper/README.md

 - `ag2se-calcs.aiida` is an AiiDA export file containing all calculation performed and reported in paper with their full provenance.
 This file can be imported into an AiiDA instance (`aiida-core >= 1.6.3`).
 Raw data may also be access by simply unzipping the file.
 - `notebooks` contains the notebooks for data analysis and visualisation.
 - `figures` contains the figures in the PNG and the SVG format.
 The SVG figures are generated using Inkscape.
+- `antiPbCl2like_Ag2Se_laboratory.cif` is the experimental structure generated using a Rietveld refinement of the anti-PbCl2-like structure to Ag2Se.

 ## Importing data into a new AiiDA Database